theguywhodoesntcare/Maya_mdx_plugin/README.md

 Plugin automatically creates a Lambert shader for single-layer materials, and a Layered shader for multi-layer materials.

 Textures with a path to the file are supported; among procedural/dynamic textures (ReplaceableId), only Team Color (ReplaceableId 1) is supported, others are ignored.
-Plugin creates File Node for every non-replaceable texture.
+File Node for every non-replaceable texture will be created.
+Plugin will try to find textures in importing model folder (including subfolders), as well as in the assets directory (if it is installed using the appropriate MEL command).

 Team Color is implemented as a Layered shader, with a custom color on the second layer.